Sempervivum arachnoideum L.

 How to Grow and Care

-Relatively easy to grow in container or in rock garden, scree bed, wall crevice, trough or alpine house.
+Relatively easy to grow in a container or in a rock garden, scree bed, wall crevice, trough or alpine house.
 After the plant blooms and sets seed, it will die, but there will be many offsets to take its place.
 Plant in well-drained succulent soil mix in full sun to light shade.
 Water regularly during the growing season and allow the soil to dry out before watering again.
 Water very little during the winter months.

 This species is native to the mountains of Europe, from the Pyrenees to the Carpathians.